 - B.3.1.
 For the appointment of a chairman, the nomination committee should prepare a job specification, including an assessment of the time commitment expected, recognising the need for availability in the event of crises.
 A chairman's other significant commitments should be disclosed to the board before appointment and included in the annual report.
 Changes to such commitments should be reported to the board as they arise, and their impact explained in the next annual report. - B.3.2.
-The terms and conditions of appointment of non-executive directors should be made available for inspection9.
+The terms and conditions of appointment of non-executive directors should be made available for inspection.
 The letter of appointment should set out the expected time commitment.
 Non-executive directors should undertake that they will have sufficient time to meet what is expected of them.
-Their other significant commitments should be disclosed to the board before appointment, with a broad indication of the time involved and the board should be informed of subsequent changes.
+Their other significant commitments should be disclosed to the board before appointment, with a broad indication of the time involved and the board should be informed of subsequent changes. - B.3.3.
+The board should not agree to a full time executive director taking on more than one non-executive directorship in a FTSE 100 company nor the chairmanship of such a company.

-This provision overlaps with FSA Rule DTR 7.2.7 R (see Schedule B).
+8 This provision overlaps with FCA Rule DTR 7.2.7 R (see Schedule B).